IceFog72/SillyTavern-Not-A-Discord-Theme/README.md

 1. https://github.com/LenAnderson/SillyTavern-CssSnippets if
 2. Turn off other themes
 3. Install theme extension https://github.com/IceFog72/SillyTavern-Not-A-Discord-Theme
+4. Reload page
-4. Select Not a Discord Theme as UI Theme for colors
+5. Select Not a Discord Theme as UI Theme for colors

 What I recommended to have too: